ArcticBeardStudio/arctic-beard-site/content/blog/today-i-rigged.md

 ---
-Title: Today I rigged
+title: Today I rigged
-Date: 15 August 2018
+date: 15 August 2018
-Time: 1534291200
+time: 1534291200
-Author: Garm
+author: Garm
-Description: Okay this is what happened...
+description: Okay this is what happened...
 Like many other games we need animations for our character so...
-Img: 20180730_182032.jpg
+img: 20180730_182032.jpg
-Template: blog-item
+pageType: post
 ---

 <style>
     .hidden {
         display: none;